The Most Important Number in America Is Learning Readiness at Age 4

 We need a vaccine equivalent tool for those learning gaps, incarceration rates, and economic disparities in our country that are driven by major differences in education and learning levels for our people to keep those gaps and those damages from happening.

-Closing the learning readiness gaps for all children by age four in America as a priority for all communities in this country can be that vaccine.
+Closing the learning readiness gaps for all children by age 4 in America as a priority for all communities in this country can be that vaccine.

 It would be a huge mistake for us not to figure out how to do the right thing in all of those settings to help children in every setting and functionally change the trajectory of those damaging realities for our children and our communities.